sjl/.plan/README.markdown

 I *mostly* understand it, but would prefer if it were all explicit (even if it would make things a bit longer).

+Read chapter 5 too, on algebras.
+This was much, much more confusing and would have been much clearer with more explicit examples.
+Need to read this at least one more time to get it, I'm sure.

 Going back to take some notes for HG545 while they're still (vaguely) fresh in my mind.
 First: notes from the class on splicing.